njord-rs/njord/README.md

 - If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.

 - If possible, try to create a test case or project that replicates the problem and attach it to the issue.

-## Getting started

-To learn about how to use the ORM, please checkout our [Wiki](https://github.com/mjovanc/njord/wiki).

 ## Contributors